Walodja1987/xban/README.md

 XE 60 0000 0047 6193 5072
 ```

-Every XBAN permanently resolves to exactly one Ethereum address.
-Once assigned, an XBAN can never be reassigned, transferred, modified or deleted.
+Once an XBAN is assigned to an Ethereum address, it can never be reassigned, transferred, modified or deleted.

-XBAN was designed to make Ethereum payment identifiers feel as familiar as bank account and credit card numbers while remaining fully decentralized and entirely on-chain.

 The protocol deliberately follows several concepts established by the International Bank Account Number (IBAN):